Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation: Ranking with Cross-Encoding Long-Document Models

-PARADE Transformer models combine \clstok-vectors $cls_i$ with an additional \emph{aggregator} transformer model $AggregTransf()$.
-The input of the aggregator Transformer is sequence of $cls_i$ vectors prepended with a learnable vector $C$, which plays a role of a \clstok\ embedding for $AggregTransf()$.
+PARADE Transformer models aggregates \clstok-vectors $cls_i$ using an additional transformer model $AggregTransf()$, i.e., an \emph{aggregator} model.
+The input of the aggregator Transformer is a sequence of $cls_i$ vectors prepended with a learnable vector $C$, which plays a role of a \clstok\ embedding for $AggregTransf()$.
+Optionally, one can use learnable positional embedding vectors together with C and $\{cls_i\}$.
 The last-layer representation of the first vector is passed through a linear layer $F$ to produce a relevance score:

-An aggregator Transformer can be either pre-trained or randomly initialized.
-In the case of a pre-trained transformer, we completely discard the embedding layer.
+An aggregator Transformer can be either pretrained or randomly initialized.
+In the case of a pretrained transformer, we completely discard the embedding layer.
 Furthermore, if the dimensionality of $cls_i$ vectors is different from the dimensionality of input embeddings in $AggregTransf$, we project $cls_i$ using a linear transformation.

-We propose a novel modification of Eq.~\ref{eq:aggreg}, which---in addition to $cls_i$ feeds contextualized representations of the query tokens $q_1, q_2, \ldots$ into $AggregTransf()$.
-Optionally, contextualized query embeddings can be projected using a linear layer $P$: